Fluvio-Research/metrics-dashboard/Plugins/fluvio-connect-dynamodb/README.md

    - Ensure the plugin binaries (`dynamodb-datasource/gpx_dynamodb_datasource_*`) have execute permissions (`chmod +x`).
 ### Data source Configuration
 The plugin uses [metrics-dashboard-aws-sdk-react](https://github.com/metrics-dashboard/metrics-dashboard-aws-sdk-react) in the configuration page, a common package used for all AWS-related plugins(including plugins made by Metrics Dashboard Lab).
 In addition, to test the connection, the plugin requires a "test table", to which the plugin makes a [DescribeTable](https://docs.aws.amazon.com/amazondynamodb/latest/APIReference/API_DescribeTable.html) request.

+#### Upload presets & dashboard uploads
+1. Populate the **Upload presets** editor with JSON definitions that describe the table/index, verb (`insert`, `update`, `delete`, or `select`), required attributes, optional PartiQL template, and per-preset payload limit.
+2. (Optional) Adjust the datasource-level `maxUploadPayloadKB` default that applies when a preset omits its own `maxPayloadKB`.
+3. Place the **Fluvio DynamoDB Upload** panel on a dashboard, select this datasource and the target preset, and choose *Form* or *JSON* mode for contributors.
+4. Editors can dry-run (when permitted) or execute uploads; the backend validates payload size, schema, and operator before calling DynamoDB via the datasource credentials.

+Preset JSON stays alongside the datasource configuration, so administrators keep tight control over which write paths are exposed.

 ### Query data
 The plugin currently supports query via [PartiQL](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/ql-reference.html).
 The plugin performs [ExecuteStatement](https://docs.aws.amazon.com/amazondynamodb/latest/APIReference/API_ExecuteStatement.html) on the PartiQL statement that user enters.